MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 ### Design considerations

 - Platform updates enable you to use the latest functionality and features to help increase efficiency.
-Running on outdated software can result in running a sub-optimal workload with unnecessary performance issues.
+Running on outdated software can result in running a suboptimal workload with unnecessary performance issues.
 New software tends to be more efficient in general.

 ### Design recommendations

 - Review platform and service updates regularly.
   - Upgrade to newer and more efficient services as they become available.
   - Consider backward compatibility and hardware reusability.
-An upgrade may not be the most efficient solution if the hardware or the OS is not supported.
+An upgrade may not be the most efficient solution if the hardware or the OS isn't supported.
   - Make use of [Azure Automation Update Management](/azure/automation/update-management/manage-updates-for-vm) to ensure software updates are deployed to Azure VMs.

 ## Regional differences